The future of work is remote work.

 Gone are the days when everyone punched timecards and clocked in.
 In those days, managers would dedicate part of their day to monitoring employee attendance, while employees wasted productive hours making sure they were accounted for.

 “Face time” wasn’t an application on your phone; rather, it was a way in which you pledged loyalty to a biweekly paycheck.
 “Be seen and accounted for” was the mantra before digital and cloud technology, before remote work was considered more than just the random slacker employee tapping away at their computer in their pajamas.
-Now, technology has made it easier to work at home while keeping tapped in to what’s going on at work.
+Now, technology has made it easier to work from home while keeping tapped in to what’s going on at work.

 The Growth of Flexible Work